Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

 - Minnesota has one win against the spread in four games this year.

-- Minnesota's games this year have gone over the total in two out of four opportunities (50%).
+- Minnesota's games this year have eclipsed the over/under two times in four opportunities (50%).

-- Minnesota is 1-2 against the spread and 2-1 overall when the team records more than 14.3 points.
+- Minnesota is 1-2 against the spread and 2-1 overall when the team scores more than 14.3 points.

-- In games that Minnesota picks up over 301 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Minnesota totals more than 301 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Golden Gophers have turned the ball over three more times (5 total) than the Boilermakers have forced a turnover (2) this season.
+- This season the Golden Gophers have turned the ball over five times, three more than the Boilermakers' takeaways (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.